Itvisors/mendix-DataTables/README.md

 - _Enabled attribute name_ - Optional.
 Direct attribute of the grid entity to control button disabled status.
 - _Enabled value_ - Optional.
 The value for which the button is enabled.

+### Export

+The export cannot be done on the client because the client only has a subset of the data.
+Therefore, the export is run on the server.
+The widget sets two values on the context object for the backend to use.
+For this to work, add two unlimited string attributes (configuration and XPath constraint) to your context entity and choose those in the widget properties.

+The demo project has a generic implementation to create data exports.

+- _Allow export_ - If on, an additional export button will be displayed
+- _Button caption_ - Export button caption
+- _Visible only_ - Export visible columns only
+- _Export config attribute_ - Export configuration attribute
+- _Export XPath attribute_ - Export XPath constraint attribute
+- _Export button type_ - Button type, the same as normal Mendix buttons.
+- _Export button class_ - Optional.
+Specify class(es) to be put on the button
+- _Export button glyphicon classes_ - Optional.
+Glyphicon classes, like __glyphicon glyphicon-edit__
+- _Placement selector_ - Optional.
+Places the button relative to the node found using this CSS selector.
+If empty, button is placed in default container above the table.
+- _Placement position_ - Position of the button in the placement container.
+Only relevant when placement selector has been specified

 ### Advanced

 - _Placement delay_ - Delay (ms) before placing or moving buttons.
 Depending on complexity of the page, browsers may need more time to properly render the buttons.